jolira/server-tracker-4j/README.md

 Any class or interface used as a metric object should also be tagged with the ``@Metric`` annotation.
-This annotation is required when using the metric with Guice, but is also advantageous when running the library standalone as it allows the user to specify an alias for identifying the metric in the collected data.
+This annotation is required when using the metric with Guice, but is also advantageous when running the library stand-alone as it allows the user to specify an alias for identifying the metric in the collected data.